p4lang/p4c/docs/simple_switch.md

     // `clone_egress_pkt_to_egress` primitive action in a P4_14
     // program, during egress processing.

-    Make a clone of the packet destined for the egress_port configured in the clone (aka mirror) session id number that was given when the last clone or clone3 primitive action was called.
+    Create zero or more clones of the packet.
+The cloned packet(s) will be enqueued in the packet buffer, destined for the egress port(s) configured in the clone session whose numeric id was given as the value of the `session` parameter when the last clone primitive action was called.

+    Each cloned packet will later perform egress processing, independently from whatever the original packet does next, and if multiple cloned packets are created via the same clone operation, independently from each other.

-    The packet contents will be as constructed by the deparser after egress processing, with any modifications made to the packet during both ingress and egress processing.
+    The contents of the cloned packet(s) will be as they are at the end of egress processing, including any changes made to the values of fields in headers, and whether headers were made valid or invalid.
+Your deparser code will _not_ be executed for egress-to-egress cloned packets, nor will your parser code be executed for them.

     If it was a clone3 (P4_16) or clone_egress_pkt_to_egress (P4_14)
     action, also preserve the final egress values of the metadata fields specified in the field list argument, except assign instance_type a value of PKT_INSTANCE_TYPE_EGRESS_CLONE.
+Each
+    cloned packet will have the same standard_metadata fields overwritten that all packets that begin egress processing do, e.g. egress_port, egress_spec, egress_global_timestamp, etc.

-    The cloned packet will continue processing at the beginning of your egress code.
+    Each cloned packet will continue processing at the beginning of your egress code.
     // fall through to code below
 }